 First, make sure you study for the written test thoroughly.
 There are many resources available that can help you prepare, including practice tests.

 Second, get plenty of rest the night before the test so that you are well-rested and can focus.

 Finally, relax and do your best on the day of the test.
-If you prepare properly and give it your all, you should be able to pass.
+If you prepare correctly and give it your all, you should be able to pass.

 Is Being an EMT Stressful?

 Shift work and long hours can be stressful for EMTs.
-In addition to the physical demands of the job, EMTs must be able to handle the emotional stress that comes with working in emergency situations.
+In addition to the physical demands of the job, EMTs must be able to handle the emotional stress that comes with working in emergencies.
 They must also be able to deal with the constant changes in their work schedule.

 Becoming an EMT in Australia is a great way to make a difference in your community and help save lives.
-The process to become an EMT is not overly difficult, but does require completion of an accredited course and passing the national registration exam.
+Becoming an EMT is not overly complicated but requires completing an accredited course and passing the national registration exam.

-Take the first steps to become an EMT by enrolling in HLTAID011 Provide first aid at CPR First Aid, RTO 21903.
+Take the first steps to becoming an EMT by enrolling in HLTAID011 Provide first aid at CPR First Aid, RTO 21903.
 This 3HR Regular course replaces HLTAID003, which includes CPR plus online theory.
-Contact us for more information and we’ll be happy to walk you through the necessary process to achieving your EMT goals.
+Contact us for more information, and we’ll be happy to walk you through the necessary process for achieving your EMT goals.